MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 The SDK on its own supports connecting *only* to MetaMask via EIP-6963, so if you intend to support discovery of other wallets, we recommend using other methods of adding EIP-6963 support, such as Wagmi 2+.

-### MIPD Store

-The [MIPD Store](https://github.com/wevm/mipd) stores the wallet providers and enables you to subscribe to the store and retrieve the providers.
-Unlike Wagmi and Web3-Onboard, which are libraries that provide components and connectors for multiple wallets and depend on MetaMask SDK for integration, the MIPD Store is a utility library that makes it easier to work with EIP-6963 and supports TypeScript types.

 ## Wallet support